AnupamSudhakaran/graphql-analytics-project/README.md

 Have divided the content into diffrent modules

+analytics
+Is the heart
-analytics  -- Is the hear -- has the resolver --  logic -aggregations
+has the resolver ,logic  and all the aggregations

+graph-models
-graph-models  --  has graphql objects
+has graphql objects

+input-type.models
-input-type.models  --  has graphql inputypes
+has graphql inputypes

+models
-models -- the mongoDb schemas
+The mongoDb schemas

 have put a sample query in the queries.graphql file, others queries can be found in the above specified URL